chou-ting-wei/note-source/content.en/_index.md

 # Home

-Welcome to userwei's Notes.
+Welcome to userwei's Note.
 Here, I document important resources and foundational setups that are frequently referenced in my daily work and study.
 The content covers a wide range of topics, from initial setups to advanced technologies, aiming to help you resolve various challenges encountered during your technical exploration.

 Whether you are a beginner just starting out or an experienced professional, you can find valuable information here.
 I hope this platform can serve as a reliable resource for your continuous progress in the field of technology.